Joint Species Distribution Modeling of Percentage Cover Data with Exclusive Competition for Space: Model comparison and validation

 \section{Model comparison and validation}

 The central aims of our study are to provide posterior predictive maps for the vegetation cover within the study area, and to provide posterior predictive distributions for the total vegetation cover over the study area.
-Hence, it is natural to compare alternative models with the goodness of their out-of-sample posterior predictive distributions.
-This can be done with cross-validation (CV) using the log posterior predictive density diagnostics \citep{Vehtari+Ojanen:2012}.
+Hence, we compare alternative models with the goodness of their out-of-sample posterior predictive distributions using cross-validation (CV) log posterior predictive density diagnostics \citep{Vehtari+Ojanen:2012}.
 Model comparison indicates the best model among the alternatives but does not tell whether any of the models has actually good fit for the purpose.
 Hence, after choosing the best model we assess the goodness of its predictive distributions using probability integral transform (PIT) statistics \citep{Gneiting2007}.
 All the model comparison and model validation methods are summarized in Table~\ref{table:model_comparison_and_validation} and we explain them in detail next.